Updated: 6 days ago

 Some of you have asked me about books/audibles recommendations for growth and #CareerLeap.
-Here are the best books I read this year (not in any particular order):
+Here are the best books I've read (not in any particular order):

 Start with Why - How Great Leaders Inspire Everyone to Take Action by Simon Sinek This is a book from 2009 so completely not new but I never understood why you need an entire book to describe a concept.
 Well, until I read it.
 Simon gives many fascinating examples that really make you think.
 Worth listening to this audible just for the examples.
 Overall I enjoyed the case studies and certainly some of his points (even if at times I didn't agree with all of them).

 Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou This book is told more like a mystery novel vs. a true story so when you also know this is a real story it makes it even more intriguing.
 I really enjoyed listening to it.
 It also sparks some great questions of what you would do if you found yourself in this situation.
 Great read.